 Then something shifts.
 The E major chord slips down to E minor, creating some tension in the song, and then Tennille sings a string of quarter-note triplets (hear the words off the beat?) as she takes control of her man – and the song.

 “Stop, ’cause I really love you,” she sings, as the chords move from a B flat to an augmented B flat, again creating tension because just one note moves away from the major chord that we’re so familiar with.
-This time the top of the chords inches up the scale, and then Tennille hits the quarter-note triplets again (“Look-in-my-heart and let LOVE”) before settling in to the intro again.
+This time the top of the chords inches up the scale, and then Tennille hits the quarter-note triplets again (“Look-in-my-heart and let LOVE”) before settling into the intro again.

 There are some cringe-worthy moments: Dragon’s synthesizer solo during the bridge, and Tennille’s broken record “I will, I will, I will, I will….”
-But even then the final repeat works its way into a wonderful key change, and the duo know just to leave it alone from then on.
+But even then the final repeat works its way into a wonderful key change, and the duo knows just to leave it alone from then on.

 I should note that neither the Captain nor Tennille wrote the song – it’s a Neil Sedaka song.
 His version sounds more like something from the girl groups of the 60s.
 But my friend Joel Kay, a music therapist, sides with the latter version.
 “The Captain & Tennille version just had so many hooks — the instantly recognizable rhythmic accompaniment, the quarter note triplets … Toni Tennille has great warmth and joy in her tone, and you never think for a second that she was seriously worried about somebody ‘young and beautiful’ stealing her man.
 Just truly infectious.”